 (but it is not essential) in providing background for the course.

-This is not a mathematics course, but cryptography uses a variety
+This is not a mathematics course, but a strong math background

 of mathematical techniques, most of which are at least introduced in a typical

 includes basic complexity theory, elementary number theory,

 - Review of cryptographic primitives and their applications

 to information security, and notions of cryptographic